 There was also a national government, which had an upper house (the Legislative Council) and a lower house (the House of Representatives).

 There were a number of plans to create a system to govern Māori, but most of them were never set up.
-In the early 1860s a short-lived system saw government officials work with Māori, but this was ended by the outbreak of war in 1863.
+In the early 1860s a short-lived system saw government officials work with Māori, but this was ended by the outbreak of the Waikato war in 1863.

 War, debt and isolation

 The national government and provincial governments borrowed money for development and to fund wars.
-Some got heavily into debt.
+Some provinces got heavily into debt.

 In 1865 the national capital moved from Auckland to Wellington, which was closer to the centre of New Zealand.
 From 1858 there was a uniform postal system throughout the country, and the North and South islands were linked by telegraph in 1866.
 Provinces became less isolated from each other.